Clarence Clarity

 Adam Mark Crisp (born c.
-1985), known by the stage name Clarence Clarity, is an English singer, songwriter, producer, and musician.
+1985), known by the stage name Clarence Clarity, is an English singer, songwriter, producer and musician.
 He has been praised for his unique, eclectic pop sound which was described by The Guardian as "funk played by a swarm of bees".
+In addition to his own music he has produced for acts including Rina Sawayama, Dorian Electra, and Sundara Karma.

 Background

 Crisp was born in London and raised in Yateley and Fleet, Hampshire.
 He played with several bands and under several aliases prior to Clarence Clarity, mostly known for his releases with the band Elle Milano from the mid-to-late 2000s, and his work under the name Entrepreneurs until the early 2010s.
 Elle Milano broke up in 2008 after the death of Crisp's mother, while the Entrepreneurs name was retired in favour of Clarence Clarity.

 Early into his career as Clarence Clarity, Crisp was noted for his high degree of anonymity, preferring not to talk about his previous work and giving false and absurd information in press releases, such as stating that he was from Fiji, that he ate mud or that he was 7 feet tall; this misinformation led to rumours, such that his music was a new Jai Paul project.
 When asked about this by The Guardian, he replied with "I've got a musical history, and I suppose I don't want to have to justify why certain things in the past haven't taken off.
 I've wiped the slate clean a couple of times.
 It all feels necessary to have got here."
 Despite the similarity, Crisp has stated that his stage name was not overtly influenced by the meme template 'Sudden Clarity Clarence'.